An official website of the United States government

 This project served as a “proof of concept” for density estimation of baleen whales using sonobuoy data.
 The development work completed under this project can be used to improve analysis of sonobuoy data in general.
 The final report summarizes best practices, including suggested changes to data collection, acoustic software modifications; and identified analytical approaches appropriate for working with arrays of sonobuoys.

-Blue and Fin Whale Density Estimation in the Southern California Offshore Range Using PAM Data (Project #LMR-17)
+Blue and Fin Whale Density Estimation in the Southern California Offshore Range Using PAM Data (Project #LMR-17) COMPLETED

 Principal Investigator: Ana Sirovic